The Christmas cheer continues! I added some Christmas decor to our little makeshift back foyer …

 Now for a little peek upstairs!
 I know, I never show upstairs at this house, basically because we’ve painted and not gotten around to much else up there.

-That pretty little chair was an estate sale find (for only $4!) that I painted with clay paint, you can see the tutorial here.
+That pretty little painted chair was an estate sale find (for only $4!).

 Alright, see that pretty window?
 Isn’t the space underneath just BEGGING for a bench?
 (I’d move the chair somewhere else.)
 I totally have my eye on this one.
 But I can’t justify buying a bench for a space in a rental house when we’ll have nowhere to put it when we get back to our Milwaukee house.

 I keep going through that house in my head trying to figure out where I’d put it, and I can’t find a spot that makes sense.
 But I might buy it anyway because I could sell it in a Facebook group later.
-Such a dilemma.
-What would you do?
+Such a dilemma! 🙂

 Have you decorated your foyers for Christmas yet?
 They might be small rooms, but even just a few decorations can make them feel more festive!

-If you want to see more of our house decked out for Christmas, you can see our Christmas living room here …
+You can see more of our house decked out for Christmas in these posts:

 Remember to hop around to see all of the other bloggers’ gorgeous Christmas decorating ideas!
 I’m loving all the beautiful holiday inspiration this year.